 CLion IDE comes in two packages.
 For the standard IDE, CLion is $199.00.
-The All Products Pack includes all inclusive access to other IDE’s such as Resharper Ultimate and IntelliJ IDEA ultimate and is 649.00 a year.
+The All Products Pack includes all-inclusive access to other IDE’s such as Resharper Ultimate and IntelliJ IDEA ultimate and is 649.00 a year.

 Atom allows for real-time collaboration and editing between teams with Teletype.
-This cross-platform IDE has built in components such as auto-completion that help coders as they build their projects.
+This cross-platform IDE has built-in components such as auto-completion that help coders as they build their projects.
 For more fun, Atom comes built in with diagnostics to address errors and warnings.

 Need to work with GitHub?
 The Atom 1.32.0 GitHub package allows users to work on GitHub projects in the Atom IDE.
 Any package you have in mind, Atom already created it.
-Package manager has several selections to customize a coding experience, or you can create your own.
+The package manager has several selections to customize a coding experience, or you can create your own.
 Even better, Atom is free.

 Eclipse is an open-source coding environment that has specializations in Java but also supports C/C++, PHP and more.
 It is more common for programmers to program with Java in Eclipse because of the specialties this IDE has with Java.
-With Cloud capabilities coders can code globally without fear of losing data.
+With Cloud capabilities, coders can code globally without fear of losing data.
 Tools and plug-ins can be easily installed or added by taking a stroll through the Eclipse Marketplace.

 Finding code is simple just by entering certain search criteria.
 Instead of having to peruse through a stack of tabs to get a clear definition of variables you are trying to use, PyCharm allows users to quickly define terms they are using.
 If you want to join us on the dark side, customize your themes for darker templates.
 Or not.
 You can choose from a vast array of colored themes with PyCharm.

-NetBeans has in-built FTP & SFTP services, Git integration, code-formatting shortcuts, completely debug-ready for all programming languages and of course the most important, the ability to change themes, for example, darcula!
-In essence, this IDE has everything you could possibly need from an IDE, and for the power it brings to your development environment, it’s quite hard-to-believe it’s completely free.
+NetBeans has in-built FTP & SFTP services, Git integration, code-formatting shortcuts, completely debug-ready for all programming languages and of course the most important, the ability to change themes, for example, Darcula!
+In essence, this IDE has everything you could possibly need from an IDE, and for the power, it brings to your development environment, it’s quite hard-to-believe it’s completely free.

 VSCode or also known as Visual Studio Code is a highly versatile coding environment.
 Out of the box, it’s pretty basic, but the beauty with this IDE is that you can personalize it with just the extensions or plugins that you require, no less, no more.
 VSCode is powerful, with the ability to cope with a huge array of languages including PHP, C#, Python, TypeScript to name a few.
-All of these languages have downloadable extensions, and there is also many articles out there, already informing you of whats the best extensions around town.
+All of these languages have downloadable extensions, and there are also many articles out there, already informing you of whats the best extensions around town.

-The golden nugget that comes with VSCode is it’s extremely-epic debugging capabilities, if you’ve ever used Visual Studio Professional before, you’ll already know what I’m talking about, especially if you worked with a web-application.
+The golden nugget that comes with VSCode is it’s extremely-epic debugging capabilities, if you’ve ever used Visual Studio Professional before, you’ll already know what I’m talking about, especially if you worked with a web application.
 Microsoft’s freely available IDE is a contender of the Atom editor, and it’s made some great competition too.

 Linx is a low-code development tool for the design and automation of back-end services.
-IT pro’s use this elegant IDE for code-free, enterprise-grade integration, business process automation and data synchronization.
+IT pro’s use this elegant IDE for code-free, enterprise-grade integration, business process automation, and data synchronization.